aakriti1318/GenAI/RAG/Medical RAG/Readme.md

-# Aayu.ai Health Assistant
+# Health Assistant

-Aayu.ai is an AI-powered health information assistant that leverages Retrieval-Augmented Generation (RAG) to provide accurate and contextual responses to health-related queries.
+An AI-powered health information assistant that leverages Retrieval-Augmented Generation (RAG) to provide accurate and contextual responses to health-related queries.
 This application processes various types of input data, including PDFs, Excel files, and web pages, to enhance its knowledge base and provide more informed answers.

 ## Features